Polymer/polymer/PRIMER.md

 <a name="computed-properties"></a>
 ## Computed properties

 Polymer supports virtual properties whose values are calculated from other properties.
 Computed properties can be defined by providing an object-valued `computed` property on the prototype that maps property names to computing functions.
 The name of the function to compute the value is provided as a string with dependent properties as arguments in parenthesis.
-Only one dependency is supported at this time.
+The function will be called once (asynchronously) for any change to the dependent properties.

 ```html
 <dom-module id="x-custom">